Blobby-Boi/LightSPED-Killer-Agent/README.md

 > [!WARNING]
-> This is patched in ChromeOS versions higher than 134
+> This has been patched in ChromeOS versions higher than 134

 ## LightSPED Killer Agent
 LightSPED Killer Agent is an exploit created by [Blobby-Boi](https://github.com/Blobby-Boi) that allows ChromeOS users to easily disable the "Lightspeed Filter Agent" extension.
 This will persist until you restart your computer or flip the switch again.